Model Evaluation & Validation

 For temporal data, maintain chronological order:

-Rolling Window: Maintain constant training window size :
+Rolling Window: Maintains constant training window size

 Automotive Example: Sales Forecasting Model Validation